 4. Attend Festivals and Events

-The Markt is often the site for various festivals, concerts, and events throughout the year.
-Check the local calendar to see what’s happening during your visit.
+The Markt hosts various events throughout the year.
+Check the local calendar for details during your visit.

 5. Dine at Local Restaurants